 After a delay of a milli- second, the action of pulling my right elbow closer to my waist line initiates the magic move,

-Therefore as the right elbow touches the waist line, the hips continue to pivot thus continuing to force the whole twisted body to rotate around the central core of the spine so that the belt buckle is almost facing the target area and whilst left arm remains close to the right shoulder.
+Therefore as the right elbow touches the waist line, the hips continue to pivot and turn to face the target area thus continuing to force the whole twisted body to rotate around the central core of the spine so that the belt buckle is almost facing the target area and whilst the left arm remains close to the right shoulder.

-The whole body must be held as a solid one piece unit whilst the hips pivot thus forcing the whole twisted body to rotate around the central core of the spine, thus using the solid bulk of the body to drive the energy into the ball.
+The whole upper body must be held as a solid one piece unit whilst the hips rotate/ pivot, thus forcing the whole twisted body to rotate around the central core of the spine, and as the whole body rotates the arms can be forced to swing the club head into and through the contact area, but importantly the hands must not go past the original address position until the club head strikes the ball and at that exact moment the whole body turns as a one piece unit to fully face the target area.

 All of these movement are performed at a very slow speed.